jcmf/glulx-strings/README.md

 The Glulx header is 36 bytes long and starts with the 4-byte sequence `Glul` (the "magic number") followed by a big-endian version number whose first byte is likely to be zero.
-(If it isn't zero, the major version number is greater than 255.x.x -- latest is 3.x.x as I write this -- and major version bumps are likely to break things, so we're probably screwed anyway).
+(If it isn't zero, the major version number is greater than 255.x.x -- latest is 3.1.2 as I write this -- and major version bumps are likely to break things, so we're probably screwed anyway).
 I want to check for the zero byte in addition to the magic number so as to avoid being fooled too easily by any stray text earlier in whatever file the user happened to hand us.

-      header_size = 36
+      fail = (msg) -> throw new Error msg header_size = 36
-      if bytes.length < header_size then return
-      for i in [0...bytes.length-header_size]
+      if bytes.length < header_size then fail 'file is too short to be glulx' for i in [0...bytes.length-header_size]
         if (bytes[i] == 71 and bytes[i+1] == 108 and bytes[i+2] == 117 and
             bytes[i+3] == 108 and bytes[i+4] == 0)
           glulx_start = i
           break
-      if not glulx_start? then return
+      if not glulx_start? then fail 'not a glulx file'

 Okay, so at this point bytes[glulx_start] should be the first byte of the Glulx header and VM address space.
 Pointer addresses are